najah-naaji/mlops-miniworkshop/lab-00-environment-setup-automated/README.md

 ## Provisioning the lab environment
 Before proceeding make sure that you have access to a GCP project.
-Your account must the project's **Owner** role.
+Your account must be the project's **Owner**.

 Although you can run the below commands from any workstation configured with *Google Cloud SDK*, the following instructions have been tested on GCP [Cloud Shell](https://cloud.google.com/shell/).